 8. Marina Bay

 Marina Bay is where you’ll get the best views of Marina Bay Sands Hotel, ArtScience Museum, Esplanade Theatre and where the Merlion Statue, the symbol of Singapore, lies.
 During our visit they were restoring Merlion, so we only got to see a smaller version of it – but I can imagine the real thing is just as cool to see – I mean – a lion/mermaid statue?!
 How awesome!
-Grab an ice-cream, sit down and observe the tall buildings and people.
+Grab an ice cream, sit down and observe the tall buildings and people.

 9. Haji Lane and Arab Street

-The area surrounding Arab Street is where we ate delicious Turkish meals, had amazing sour cherry ice-teas, grabbed a selfie-coffee and did some window-shopping.
+The area surrounding Arab Street is where we ate delicious Turkish meals, had amazing sour cherry ice-teas, grabbed a selfie coffee and did some window-shopping.
 Haji Lane is trendy and traditional and very popular, especially among young people.
 It’s also an area filled with Instagram worthy photo spots!
-So if you are looking to buy some new clothes or try out a new flavour of artisan ice-cream, this is the place.
+So if you are looking to buy some new clothes or try out a new flavour of artisan ice cream, this is the place.
 The area is a cool mix of cultures and it’s easy to spend 3 hours here.

 10. Garden Rhapsody

-The Garden Rhapsody is one of the most memorable, outer-worldly performance, a person could ever experience.
+The Garden Rhapsody is one of the most memorable, outer-worldly performances, a person could ever experience.
 They literally made the super-trees dance to some of the most iconic movie soundtracks in history.
 And believe it or not – this show is completely free!
 All you have to do is show up at Gardens by the Bay at 19.45 and get ready for goose-bumps!